worldbank/stata-tables/README.md

 #### estout

 `estout`, by Ben Jann, has lots of options.
 You can get it to do basically anything you want!
-The default table is pretty simple, and the [http://repec.sowi.unibe.ch/stata/estout/](documentation) is *huge*, but we've prepared a few go-to examples that solve the most common formatting needs for a LaTeX table.
+The default table is pretty simple, and the [documentation]( http://repec.sowi.unibe.ch/stata/estout/) is *huge*, but we've prepared a few go-to examples that solve the most common formatting needs for a LaTeX table.

 The `esttab` command also allows you to export nicely formatted tables to Word, Excel, csv and HTML, but the options vary from one format to the other.